-Liz gets carried away with his new authority as a member of the Safety Patrol.
-Can Liz enforce the rules without making everyone without making everyone angry with him?Play Episode
+As a member of the Safety Patrol, can Liz enforce the rules without making everyone angry with him?Play Episode

 Episode Theme: Mercy or Judgment?